A message to all faculty and staff from ASU Counseling Services

 At ASU we are committed to the success and well-being of our students.
-We recognize that many students are facing singificant stressors in this their lives that can be exacerbated by certain times of the academic year and local, national, and global events.
+We recognize that many students are facing significant stressors in this their lives that can be exacerbated by certain times of the academic year and local, national, and global events.
 While most students face life stressors with no significant problems, a small but significant portion of students may experience more serious mental or behavioral health issues as a result of stress.
 For these students, stress may be more likely to interfere with personal and academic goals.
 For some, stress may even result in thoughts of self-harm or suicide.
 As someone who interacts with students on a regular basis, you are in a pivotal position to identify behavior that may be of concern.
-Your expression of concern and empathy can be helpful to a student in distress.
+Your expression of concern and empathy can be helpful to a student in distress and will ensure that students who are at risk are connected to support.

 We are aware that it can be difficult to know when to be concerned about a student, especially for those who are not mental health professionals.
 Students experiencing stress or a sense of being overwhelmed may exhibit their problems in a variety of ways.
 While there is no “template” for identifying a concerning student, the following are some warning signs that may indicate distress or a significant emotional concern:

-If you find that you are concerned about a student, it is important to know that there are steps you can take and resources available to support you.
+If you find that you are concerned about a student, it is expected that you take steps to connect that student to resources.
 We encourage you, if possible, to speak directly to the student and express your concern.
-We also want you to be aware of and seek consultation from University resources, such as those listed below.
+ASU also expects you to seek consultation and share your concern about the student to the University resources below.
 We are here to help!

-As always, there is no charge for any student to meet with us to discuss their concerns or service needs.
-We also can waive any of our fees for service for any student with financial need.
+As always, there is no charge for any student to meet with ASU Counseling Services or the Dean of Students Office to discuss their concerns.
+ASU Counseling Services can waive any of our fees for service for any student with financial need.

 We hope you find this information helpful.
 If you have any questions please do not hesitate to contact me.
 Thank you for all of the work you do to support the success and well-being of our students.